hosaka/.dotfiles/README.md

 All subsequent changes to this file will be tracked by git and it will appear in git status, git diff etc, an can be committed as usual.
 Alternatively use the `dotadd` alias to avoid having to pass the `-f` flag every time.

+# TODO
+- [ ] Add profile config and instructions for Windows/PowerShell